The Belviq lawsuit claims that the use of Belviq can increase the risk of cancer, especially colorectal, pancreatic, and

 The analysis that followed the trials was published in 2018.
 It indicated no meaningful difference in cardiovascular safety between groups who used Belviq and those who used the trial’s placebo.
 However, the analysis revealed a potential connection between Belviq and cancer.
 The analysis mentioned cancer cases in the two trial groups, reporting 215 cases in the Belviq group and 210 cases in the placebo group.

 In the 18-month period after the 2018 analysis was released, the FDA determined that the clinical trial participants continued to experience an increase in cancer diagnoses—247 patients in the Belviq group and 213 patients in the placebo group.

 Of the trial participants who took the weight-loss medication, 462 (7.7 percent) were diagnosed with 520 cancers, as compared with 423 (7.1 percent) placebo patients being diagnosed with 470 cancers.
-One additional cancer manifested for every 470 patients treated with lorcaserin for one year.
+One additional cancer manifested for every 470 patients treated with Belviq for one year.
 Not only did the number of cancers increase, so did the types of cancers that were attached to Belviq — with higher incidents of colorectal, pancreatic, and lung cancer diagnoses among the medication’s users.